 School districts across the country have issued resolutions and updated their policies to protect students' rights in light of uncertainty regarding federal immigration enforcement activities in their schools.
-Many of these statements affirm the districts' mission to ensure all students have a safe and positive learning environment, and they outline guidance to school
+Many of these statements affirm the districts' mission to ensure all

 School leaders are actively affirming the welcoming environment they intend to maintain along with spelling out their non-discrimination policies, procedures for collecting student information, commitment to the communities they serve, and measures for communicating with students' families.
 Some of the resolutions set up timelines for training of school staff, including teachers and campus police.